radixon/UnitTest/LeetCode/ReadMe.md

 Given an integer array nums, return an array answer such that answer[i] is equal to the product of all the elements of nums except nums[i]. <br />
 The product of any prefix or suffix of nums is guaranteed to fit in a 32-bit integer.
 You must write an algorithm that runs in O(n) time and without using the division operation. <br />

+# Maximum Subarray

+Given an integer array nums, find the contiguous subarray (containing at least one number) which has the largest sum and return its sum. <br />
+A subarray is a contiguous part of an array. <br />